polkadot-developers/awesome-substrate/README.md

   awesome list maintained by our friends at [Web3 Foundation](https://web3.foundation/).
 - [Subsocial](https://subsocial.network/) - Decentralized social network for the Polkadot / Kusama
   ecosystem.
 Built on Substrate + IPFS.
+- [DOTspot](https://www.dotspot.io/) - An open-place for Substrate ecosystem projects to share their latest news.

 ### Community Resources - Guides